 Speaking of working, I didn’t actually scrapbook at all.
 I had a huge backlog of stuff to sort and organize, so I decided to get that out of the way.
 Now I’ll have more time to scrapbook at home… hopefully.
 I also spent an inordinate amount of time hanging out and eating candy, which is pretty much the definition of bliss, for me.

-This past weekend, Quinland and I went with her Girl Scout troop out to the GS property at Seaside.
-It was basically a big one-room cabin with a kitchen and bath – the girls called it a “preschool” – with stacks of mats to spread out sleeping bags on.
+This past weekend, Quinland and I went with our Scout troop out to the property at Seaside.
+It was basically a big one-room cabin with a kitchen and bath – the kids called it a “preschool” – with stacks of mats to spread out sleeping bags on.
 We did some work, cooked some food, and played some games… but mostly we walked the few blocks to the Prom, where we filled up on salt-water taffy, did some antique shopping, and flew our kite on the beach.
 It was super fun.
 We slept like rocks each night; it must be that salty air.

 I’m looking forward to being at home this weekend.
 I’ve gotten behind on housework – more so than usual – and it will be good to get that sorted before I go away again next weekend.
 (I’m going down to California to visit Dad and Ann!)
 Unfortunately, though, this is the weekend I dread every year: Spring Forward Time.
 Argh.
 Argh, argh, argh.